twist35/LabPurpleTeam/README.md

 ## FAQ

-no ping to 8.8.8.8 from private instance after starting the instance ? do tfp
+no ping to 8.8.8.8 from private instance OR no ssh after starting the instance ? do terraform apply

 ## Prérequis